Special Hermitian metrics on Oeljeklaus-Toma manifolds: Pluriclosed metrics

 A Hermitian metric $\Omega$ is called pluriclosed (strongly K\" ahler with torsion) if $dd^c\Omega=0$ (see \cite{bis}), where our convention is $d^c:=-J^{-1}dJ$.
 Equivalently, $\Omega$ is pluriclosed if $\partial\overline{\partial}\Omega=0$.
-In \cite{fkv15}, it was shown that OT-manifolds of type $(s, 1)$ do not carry pluriclosed metrics.
-We shall prove a general statement for all OT-manifolds and characterize numerically the existence of pluriclosed metrics.
+In \cite{fkv15}, it was shown that OT manifolds of type $(s, 1)$ do not carry pluriclosed metrics.
+We shall prove a general statement for all OT manifolds and characterize numerically the existence of pluriclosed metrics.
 The result of Fino-Kasuya-Vezzoni can then easily be obtained as a corollary.
 We need first the following lemma due to Ugarte:

 \begin{lemma} If $X(K, U)$ admits a pluriclosed metric, then it also carries a left- invariant pluriclosed metric. \end{lemma} \begin{proof} Following a classical result of Milnor (\cite{mil76}), if $G$ is a simply connected Lie group admitting a co-compact discrete subgroup, then it admits also a bi-invariant volume form $d\mu$.
 Building on the same ideas as in \cite{belgun}, by an averaging procedure using the bi-invariant volume form, the proof of \cite[Proposition 4.1]{u07} concludes that once a compact solvmanifold $\Gamma \backslash G$ carries a pluriclosed metric, it also admits a left-invariant pluriclosed metric. \end{proof}